theGeorgew/documentation_server/docs/01_Desktop/01_Computer_ReFormat.md

-This guide will take you through the steps to reformatting a Computer
+This guide will take you through the steps to reformatting a Computer This guide assusmes you are a domain admin or have domain join privlages This guide is now for legacy hardware, but lets face it, evrything here is old.
 **This works for laptops too**

 **Lets Format!**